 I have heard the phrase “We need to break down the silos” so many times that I have lost count.

-It is an expression that have sneaked into the business language without anyone thinking through its meaning and consequences.
+It is an expression that has sneaked into the business language without anyone thinking through its meaning and consequences.
 A favorite saying of executives across the globe.
 Collaboration technology companies love it too.

 But… Silos are much better than their reputation.
 They add closeness and trust to our working lives.
 A place where we can be ourselves and do not have to pretend!
 Above all, silos fulfill our desire for a sense of belonging.